-Pressure Cooker Turkey Lentil Taco Filling made with good-for-you lentils, lean ground turkey, onions, garlic, and a great blend of Mexican spices.
-Makes a big batch so you can have some for dinner tonight, and freeze some for lunch or dinner another day.
+Taco filling made with good-for-you lentils, lean ground turkey, onions, garlic, and a great blend of Mexican spices.
+Makes a big batch in your Insta Pot so you can have some for dinner tonight, and freeze some for lunch or dinner another day.
+This Instant Pot recipe for Pressure Cooker Turkey Lentil Taco Filling is the perfect dinner solution for Taco Tuesday!

 This recipe is adapted from a slow cooker recipe in a wonderful new cookbook, Fast to the Table Freezer Cookbook: Freezer-Friendly Recipes and Frozen Food Shortcuts, from my good friend and fellow Utah blogger, Becky from Vintage Mixer.

-The cookbook doesn’t contain any pressure cooker recipes, but many of the recipes would be easily converted into pressure cooker recipes.
+The cookbook doesn’t contain any pressure cooker recipes, but many of the recipes could easily be converted into pressure cooker recipes.
+If you need help learning how to convert conventional recipes to make them in a pressure cooker, check out my post – How To Convert A Recipe Into A Pressure Cooker Recipe.

 I like to use the Divide and Portion Method Becky elaborates on in the cookbook.
-Then I’ll use Ziploc freezer bags and freeze things in individual portions.
-I divided the pressure cooker turkey lentil taco filling into single serve portions for quick lunches or dinners.
+Then I use Ziploc freezer bags to freeze things in individual portions.
+When I made the Instant Pot recipe this time, I divided the pressure cooker turkey lentil taco filling into single serve portions for quick lunches and dinners.

 I’d love to hear your tips for freezing the great meals you’re whipping up in your pressure cooker.
 Leave me a comment with you best freezing tips.